-The APP PWA is a four layer board, with one ground plane, one power plane and two signal layers.
+The APP PWA is a four layer board, with one ground plane, one power plane, and two signal layers.
 The APP PWA uses SMT components, mounted on both sides of the board.
 The air sensors and the pin detector module are board mounted.

-See Section 4.2.3 for a functional description, and see Table 4-9 for APP PWA interface connections.
+See Table 4-10 for APP PWA interface connections.